Not one of the unused song concepts leftover from demos, “The Fletcher Memorial Home” is a song that was written for the Spare Bricks album.

 “The Fletcher Memorial Home” is a track that was first released on 1983’s The Final Cut album.
 The “Fletcher” in the title of the song is a nod to Roger Waters’ father, Eric Fletcher Waters, who died at the Battle of Anzio in World War II.
 This was the background and story of “When The Tigers Broke Free”.

-It is not one of the early songs leftover from The Wall demos but was one of the first tracks written and and ready to be recorded for the planned Spare Bricks: Music From The Film album, along with several other tracks including three that have been linked to the original Wall demos, “Your Possible Pasts”, “The Final Cut” and “The Hero’s Return” (a track originally titled “Teacher, Teacher” originally written and recorded for The Wall sessions).
+It is not one of the early songs leftover from The Wall demos but was one of the first tracks written and and ready to be recorded for the planned Spare Bricks (the scrapped film soundtrack album) along with several other tracks including three that have been linked to the original Wall demos, “Your Possible Pasts”, “The Final Cut” and “The Hero’s Return” (a track originally titled “Teacher, Teacher” originally written and recorded for The Wall sessions).

 Recording began on the tracks in May, 1982 before the general release of Pink Floyd The Wall movie and nine months before the release of The Final Cut album.
 The first sessions ran through June, 1982.
 As late as September of that year, the album was still being planned as a reworked soundtrack from the film. .
 There is still a lot of speculation and hearsay elsewhere about which songs on The Final Cut were intended for The Wall, the film, Spare Bricks, or The Final Cut.
 “Fletcher” is not usually considered one of them.
 The early timing of these recording sessions might suggest otherwise and that “Fletcher” predates The Final Cut sessions and was at least originally intended to be part of the abandoned film soundtrack album.

 And here is where speculation kicks in and we have to connect some dots….